sgaliamov/blog/posts/rust/rust acquaintance.md

 So it should be fast.
 I thought.

-But it was slower that ASP.NET.
+I created simple benchmarking [project](https://github.com/sgaliamov/rust-web-api/blob/master/dotnet/NotesApi/Benchmark/Program.cs) using [BenchmarkDotNet](https://benchmarkdotnet.org/articles/overview.html).
+And it showed that `ASP.NET` was even faster!

+TBD table

 It was a surprise for me.
+I expected to see how Rust will bit C#.
+But I have not noticed significant advantage of Rust.

 I thought that the reason is because I do not have normal asynchronicity.
 Probably I did something wrong.
 I will be happy if someone tell me how to improve it.

 So I decided to try `bb8`.
 The code that I've got at the end is even more [verbose](https://github.com/sgaliamov/rust-web-api/blob/master/src/bin/bb8.rs).
 So much, that I even shame to show it here.
 Except of complexity and fights with the compiler, I faced another not nice thing about Rust.
 To use some "obvious" features, like asynchronous closures, you have to use nightly build to enable [unstable features](https://doc.rust-lang.org/stable/unstable-book/the-unstable-book.html).

+But even `bb8` is cuter, it's still similar astrodroid like `r2d2`.

+TBD table

 Most likely, the reason is the notorious I/O operations.
-Or it's because of immature libraries or because of nightly build is slower that stable.
+Or it's because of immature libraries, or because of the nightly build is slower that the stable.
 I don't know.
-The fact is, regular developer like me will not gain performance boost from using Rust when creates a web api server.
+The fact is the fact, a regular developer like me will not gain performance boost from using Rust when creates a web api server.

 When you create a web api server, the programming language is not the most important thing, apparently.

-Pure computations on Rust should be [faster](https://benchmarksgame-team.pages.debian.net/benchmarksgame/which-programs-are-fastest.html).
+Pure computations on Rust should be [faster](https://benchmarksgame-team.pages.debian.net/benchmarksgame/which-programs-are-fastest.html), though.

-Even so, I really enjoy to write Rust code.
-It's a really stir mind and
+I really enjoy to write Rust code.
+It's a really stirring the mind and

+In the next post I will provide more structured review for Rust.